webpau/denkovi_daenetip2/README.md

 # denkovi_daenetip2
-Ruby gem to control a DENKOVI DaenetIP2
+Ruby gem to control a DENKOVI DaenetIP2 using SNMP commands

 To install
 <code>gem install denkovi_daenetip2</code>